raiden-network/spec/smart_contracts.rst

     event ChannelNewDeposit(uint channel_identifier, address participant, uint deposit);

 - ``channel_identifier``: Channel identifier assigned by the current contract.
-- ``participant``: Ethereum address of a channel participant who's deposit will be increased.
+- ``participant``: Ethereum address of a channel participant whose deposit will be increased.
 - ``total_deposit``: Total amount of tokens that the ``participant`` will have as ``deposit`` in the channel.
 - ``deposit``: The total amount of tokens deposited in a channel by a participant.